 Loki and his mischievous variants accidentally caused the birth of the Multiverse when they murdered Kang.
 While the ramifications of that are sure to cause a headache for the heroes of the Marvel Cinematic Universe in Phase 4, it’s opened up some fantastic storytelling opportunities, and Marvel’s newest TV series is going to explore them.

-What If…? is Marvel’s first animated show tied to the MCU, and explores the newly created Marvel Multiverse, telling stories set in alternate timelines where slight changes have massive ramifications on the course of history.
+What If…? is Marvel’s first animated series tied to the MCU, and explores the newly created Marvel Multiverse, telling stories set in alternate timelines where slight changes have massive ramifications on the course of history.
 With nearly limitless stories and characters to explore, the series aptly starts at the beginning of the MCU (chronologically at least) with an alternate version of the star-spangled man himself, Captain America.

 In this parallel timeline, it’s not Steve Rogers who gets the super-soldier serum.
 Instead, it’s Peggy Carter (Hayley Atwell) who receives a dose of Doctor Abraham Erskine’s magical blue revitalising tonic.
 But what caused this divergence?
 Are there any other differences between our Cap and Captain Carter?
 And will we see her again?